 – Desires to serve an arts organization

 Business participants are equipped for board service and success in the arts at four half-day workshops that include tours of Nashville arts institutions.
-All workshops are 1:30 – 4:00 p.m.
 After completing the workshops, participants will be invited to attend a speed-dating style matching event, where they can interact with representatives from local arts organizations.

-Highlights of past company participants include: Bank of Nashville; Baker Donelson; Bradley; Bridgestone; Earl Swensson Associates; Emma; Faulkner Mackie & Cochran; First Tennessee; JP Morgan Chase; Lattimore Black Morgan & Cain; Nashville Electric Service; Oak Tree Properties; and Patterson.
+Highlights of past company participants include: Bank of Nashville; Baker Donelson; Bradley; Bridgestone; Centric Architecture; Earl Swensson Associates; Emma; Faulkner Mackie & Cochran; First Tennessee; JP Morgan Chase; Lattimore Black Morgan & Cain; Nashville Electric Service; Oak Tree Properties; Patterson; SunTrust; and more.

-Highlights of past arts organization participants include: Alias Chamber Ensemble; Nashville Children’s Theatre; Nashville Opera; Nashville Shakespeare Festival; Nashville Symphony; The Porch Writers’ Collective; Poverty & the Arts; Southern Word; Street Theatre Company; Tennessee Craft; and Your Heart on Art.
+Highlights of past arts organization participants include: Alias Chamber Ensemble; Fort Houston; Nashville Children’s Theatre; Nashville Opera; Nashville Shakespeare Festival; Nashville Symphony; The Porch Writers’ Collective; Poverty & the Arts; Southern Word; Street Theatre Company; Tennessee Craft; Turnip Green Creative Reuse; Your Heart on Art; and more.

-For Business Professionals: Applications for the 2017 class will open this summer.
-To apply, email a copy of your resume and a cover letter expressing your interest in the Arts Board Matching program to firstname.lastname@example.org.
+For Business Professionals: Applications for the 2017 class are closed.
+To be considered for the 2018 class, please email a copy of your resume and a cover letter expressing your interest in the Arts Board Matching program to firstname.lastname@example.org.
 Program fee is $750 (most participants’ companies/organizations are willing to pay this fee, but some pay it themselves).

 For Arts Organizations: Interested in being matched with a business participant?
-We’ll ask organizations to fill out an online interest form in the summer.
+Applications to be matched will open in early Fall 2018.
 An information session will be held in the fall giving you the opportunity to ask questions and get more information.
 Keep in mind, not every organization may be able to be paired with a board candidate.